-“Anything that you would get for a five-year-old girl,” I replied honestly, owning his gender nonconformity much more than I had in the past when asked about gifts for him.
+“Anything that you would get for a five-year-old girl,” I replied honestly, owning his gender nonconformity much more than I had in the past when asked “what gifts you will love?”
 I’ve come a long way in a year.
 I don’t care about what other people think.
 I care about my son getting gifts that he likes, if he is lucky enough to be getting gifts.

 “Are you serious?” she asked.

 “Yes, and if you aren’t comfortable with that, he loves to do crafts or anything artistic.”

 Three days later, at his birthday party, her child gave C.J. a genderless craft kit, which was fine, none of us had to duck.
 And that book and puzzle that Molly gave him?
 The Toy Story puzzle at Jessie and the purple Lotso Bear front and center, so all was right in his world.

 I suddenly thought of that hilarious scene in “Priscilla, queen of the desert”, where 5-year old Ralph switches the Christmas gifts – his sister looks disappointedly at the miniature truck “she” received, while Ralph, smiling shyly, plays with “his” doll.

 If you’ve not seen the film, it’s an absolute must.

 “He’s five.
 We’re working on it.”
 Great line.